Benhisa inscription

 The Benhisa inscription, CIS I 124, is Punic funeral inscription found in Malta in 1761.
 It mentions the name Hannibal, which garnered significant scholarly interest.

 It is engraved on a block of stone measuring approximately 26 cm x 26 cm, containing four lines of which the end is missing (the left part was broken on its transfer to Paris).

 It was sent to Paris in 1810 and it remains in the Cabinet des Médailles of the National Library.

 Discovery

 The inscription was discovered in the region of Bengħisa (archaically spelt Benhisa), just south of Birżebbuġa, at the south-eastern tip of the island.

-It was found in a cave-vault with whitewashed walls, dug in a rock, the stone on which was engraved the text in Phoenician characters in a niche carved in the rock, in the interior part of the cave, where also lay a corpse, near which a lamp had been discovered.
+It was found in a cave-vault with whitewashed walls.
+The inscription was found in a niche carved in the rock, in the interior part of the cave, near where a corpse and a lamp had also been discovered.